Motor Setup

 Rated motor current

-and try again.
-Location: -
+and try again. -

 There may be insufficient current, try increasing